-- It prevents the erosion of the sea bottom, since its roots hold the the sand strongly;
+- It prevents the erosion of the sea bottom since its roots hold the sand strongly;

-- It is a refuge and a egg laying spot for several species of fishes and mollusks;
+- It is a refuge and an egg-laying spot for several species of fishes and molluscs;

 - on the top of their leaves several microorganisms prosper, that among all its functions mainly maintain Posidonia’s health;

 - its photosynthesis produces so much oxygen that it is comparable to the Amazon forest rates, therefore it oxygenates all the marine ecosystem, maintaining the good health of organisms and all the trophic chains working.